ThrowTheSwitch/Ceedling/docs/BreakingChanges.md

 * `:mocks` enables only preprocessing of header files that are to be mocked.
 * `:tests` enables only preprocessing of your test files.

+## `TEST_FILE()` ➡️ `TEST_SOURCE_FILE()`

+The previously undocumented `TEST_FILE()` build directive macro (#796) available within test files has been renamed and is now officially documented.

-## Preprocessing is temporarily unable to handle Unity’s parameterized test case macros `TEST_CASE()` and `TEST_RANGE()`
+## Preprocessing is temporarily unable to handle `TEST_CASE()`, `TEST_RANGE()`, `TEST_SOURCE_FILE()`, and `TEST_INCLUDE_PATH()`

 Ceedling’s preprocessing abilities have been nearly entirely rewritten.
-In the process of doing so Ceedling has temporarily lost the ability to preprocess a test file but preserve certain directive macros including Unity’s parameterized test case macros.
+In the process of doing so Ceedling has temporarily lost the ability to preprocess a test file but properly handle directive macros including Unity’s parameterized test case macros and test file build diretive macros.

-`TEST_CASE()` and `TEST_RANGE()` are macros that disappear when the GNU preprocessor digests a test file.
-After preprocessing, these macros no longer exist in the test file that is compiled.
-They and some other macros are largely used as markers for advanced abilities discovered by parsing a test file rather than compiling it.
+`TEST_CASE()` and `TEST_RANGE()` are Unity macros that effectively disappear when Ceedling uses the GNU preprocessor to expand a test file into raw code to extract details with text parsing.
+After preprocessing, these macros no longer exist in the test file that is then compiled.

+You may have need to wrap `TEST_SOURCE_FILE()` and `TEST_INCLUDE_PATH()` in conditional compilation preprocessor statements (e.g. `#ifdef`).
+This will not work as you expect.
+These macros are used as markers for advanced abilities discovered by Ceedling parsing a test file as plain text.
+Whether or not Ceedling preprocessing is enabled, Ceedling will always discover these marker macros in the plain text of a test file.

-In future revisions of Ceedling, support for `TEST_CASE()` and `TEST_RANGE()` when test file preprocessing is enabled will be brought back (very likely without a dedicated configuration option — hopefully, we’ll get it to just work).
+In future revisions of Ceedling, support for these macros in preprocessing scenarios will be brought back (very likely without a dedicated configuration option — hopefully, we’ll get it to just work).

 Note: `:project` ↳ `:use_test_preprocessor` is no longer a binary setting (`true`/`false`).
 Mockable header file preprocessing can now be enabled with a `:mocks` setting while test files are left untouched by preprocessing.
 This should support the majority of advanced use cases for preprocessing.

-## `TEST_FILE()` ➡️ `TEST_SOURCE_FILE()`

-The previously undocumented `TEST_FILE()` build directive macro (#796) available within test files has been renamed and is now officially documented.
-See earlier section on this.

 ## Quoted executables in tool definitions